nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **API** : [`Logic.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/logic/Logic.java)

-Here's a (partial) class diagram of the `Logic` component:
+Here's a (partial) class diagram of the `Logic` component for the command operations:

 <img src="images/LogicClassDiagram.png" width="550"/>

 *Figure 5.
-Class diagram showing the structure of the `Ui` component*
+Class diagram showing the structure of the `Logic` component for the command operations*

-How the `Logic` component works:
+How the `Logic` component works during command execution:
 1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
-1. The command can communicate with the `Model` when it is executed (e.g. to add a person).
+1. The command can communicate with the `Model` when it is executed (e.g. to add a person or to add an appointment).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.